 Finding the right college means finding the right fit.
 See all that the College of Liberal Arts has to offer by visiting campus.

-The faculty in the Departments of Religion, Philosophy, and Classics are committed to advising.
-We want to see students not only in our classes but also in our offices.
+The faculty in the Department of Religion, Philosophy, and Classics are committed to advising.
+We want to see you in our classes and in our offices.
 We understand that some of the most important parts of a college education occur outside the classroom.

 If you have questions from a class discussion or an assigned reading, if you are struggling with an assignment or excited about a paper topic, if you are thinking of graduate school or don’t know what to do when you graduate, come talk with us.

 Yes!
 Contact Dr. Ava Chamberlain, the Department Chair, to arrange for a visit.

 A degree audit report is an important tool.
 It tells you what you need to take, but it cannot substitute for advising.